bacco007/HomeAssistantConfig/custom_components/variable/recorder_history_prefilter/README.md

 Notes:

-- The entity_type (*input_boolean, light, etc* ) needs to be used if it is a non-sensor entity.
+- The entity_type (*input_boolean, light, etc.* ) needs to be used if it is a non-sensor entity.
 - The first custom component to use the *add_filter* function call will inject the *recorder_prefilter* into the HA Recorder component.
 All subsequent *add_filter* calls will update the filter list.

 #### Removing Entities

 Entities can be removed from the filter list using the *remove_filter* function call.

-The a single entity or a list of entities can be removed at one time.
+A single entity or a list of entities can be removed at one time.

 - `recorder_prefilter.remove_filter(hass, 'icloud3_event_log')`